CyanSalt/lazer/README.md

 ### Why Lazer?

-In general, `Lazer` is a little bit slower then `Array` because of its complexity, but `Lazer` can make you decrease a lot of memory usage.
+In general, `Lazer` is a little bit slower than `Array` because of its complexity, but `Lazer` can make you decrease a lot of memory usage.